Fahad Almubarak

+Career

 Almubarak founded The Capital Group (TCG), Saudi Arabia's first licensed investment bank and led it to become one of the country's leading investment banking firms advising on several IPOs, restructurings and mergers and acquisitions.
 The Capital Group was later acquired by Morgan Stanley and continued operating under Almubarak's leadership as Morgan Stanley Saudi Arabia.
 Almubarak was also a founding partner and board member at Amwal Al Khaleej, one of the Middle East's leading private equity firms.
 In 2013, Almubarak was named the 11th most powerful personality in the Arab world.

 Additionally, he was a member of the negotiating team with international oil and gas companies towards the partial privatization of the natural gas industry in Saudi Arabia.
 Almubarak was also one of the key members of the committee responsible for the corporatization and had played a leading role in the privatization of Saudi Telecom Company and assisted in preparing privatization studies on the Saudi Postal Services.

 He was also a founder and an executive partner at Malaz Group, a diversified investment firm based in Riyadh.
 He has 24 years of work experience and has worked in executive management positions providing investment and corporate finance advisory services.

 From 1992 to 1999, Almubarak served as the CEO of Rana Investment Company where he launched and managed several private equity and alternative investment funds.
 During his incumbency, Almubarak steered Rana Investment Company from a local company to an internationally recognized investment company within a short span of time.
 He has also worked extensively on various regional projects in the Middle East.

 Almubarak had also served for eight years on the Shoura Council, the country's consultative body during which he served as the vice chairman of its economic and energy committee.
 He is also a member of numerous national and regional economic and charitable committees.

+Memberships and boards

 Fahad Almubarak served on a number boards of directors, including: